PAMILYAS

 Filipino Pronunciation: es-koo-DEH-rroh

 Legacy: Mark Daniel Escudero started off in UHFSA in 2018 as a dancer in Cultural and Spirit.
-The following year, he made Modern and became one of the few members to do all three dance teams for what would unfortunately be a cancelled Goodphil due to COVID-19.
-Returning from the pandemic, Mark would step in to a bigger role as a leader, becoming a Direktor for Dilaab and being elected Secretary during UH’s host year of Goodphil 2022.
+The following year, he made Modern and became one of the few members to do all three dance teams for what would unfortunately be a cancelled GoodPhil due to COVID-19.
+Returning from the pandemic, Mark would step in to a bigger role as a leader, becoming a Direktor for Dilaab and being elected Secretary during UH’s host year of GoodPhil 2022.
 During his time as Secretary, Mark once again danced on all three teams, introduced the QR code attendance system, and became an organizer of UHRDK to promote the next generation of dancers.
 To cap off his FSA career in 2023, Mark was Vice President, directed Spirit, and graduated with a BS in computer engineering.
-Today Mark works as a computer engineer and is a yearly sponsor of the org.
+Today, Mark works as a computer engineer and is a yearly sponsor of the org.

 Pamilya Ledesma